LSSTDESC/qp/docs/developer_docs/techdebt.md

 - if you have done one of these things, remember to check it off this list

-Functions that exist but are not implemented
+## Functions that exist but are not implemented

-- Ensemble.mix_mod_fit - a docstring exists but the function is not implemented
+- `Ensemble.mix_mod_fit` - a docstring exists but the function is not implemented

+## Functionality that is partially supported

+- `add_reader_method` is an option, and is supported by `qp.read` in `factory.py`, but other functions that read data in (like `iterator` or `read_dict`) do not call this reader method, so if someone were to use the `reader_method` it would likely result in bugs at the moment.
+Support needs to be added to the other read functions, or the `reader_method` option could be removed.